ramirorichmand/bookkeeper_backend_project/README.md

 ## Bookkeeper Description (add more detail later)

-This project is a Bookkeeper API containing ___ Each book contains the title, author, description and genre.
+This project is a Bookkeeper API containing books within a 'booklist.'
+Each book contains the title, author, description and genre.

 The program allows the user to add a book they have read ___ stored in their 'booklist.'